-Day 11 recap questions
+Day 11 recap questions - Dynamic memory allo cation.

-- What is the difference between stack and heap memory? - What is dynamic memory allocation in C? - 3 What is the memory leak problem? - What is the difference between malloc, realloc, and calloc? - 5 What do we use valgrind to check for? - O Consider the exclaim function below.
+- What is the difference between stack and heap memory? - What is dynamic memory allocation in C? - 3 What is the memory leak problem? - What is the difference between malloc, realloc, and calloc? - 5 What do we use valgrind to check for? - 6 Consider the exclaim function below.
 Do you see any problems with this function?